mbzuai-metaverse/XMem2/README.md

 ### Download weights

 Download the pretrained models either using `./scripts/download_models.sh`, or manually and put them in `./saves` (create the folder if it doesn't exist).
 You can download them from [[XMem GitHub]](https://github.com/hkchengrex/XMem/releases/tag/v1.0) or [[XMem Google Drive]](https://drive.google.com/drive/folders/1QYsog7zNzcxGXTGBzEhMUg8QVJwZB6D1?usp=sharing).
+For inference you only need `XMem.pth`, but for GUI also download `fbrs.pth` and `s2m.pth`.

 ## Use the GUI
 To run the GUI on a new video: